Our Campus

 Bartholomew Performing Arts Center

 One of the newest buildings on campus, the Bartholomew Performing Arts Center is a teaching facility, focusing on the day-to-day needs of students in the music and theatre programs as well as providing a quality venue for productions and concerts.
 A multi-form (black box) theater, seating up to 350 patrons, is the centerpiece of the building.
 This 5,000 square-foot feature allows for various stage arrangements, extensive sets and improved seating and accessibility for patrons.
 Other features of the building include a dedicated rehearsal hall for the University Singers, a green room, costume room, and practice rooms for music majors.
+Named for YU alumni Gary and Gwen Bartholomew, Gary served as the 15th president of York University.

 Explore the Arts